Chandan-Bhadrala/00-Authentication/server/README.md

 TODO:

 1. ~~Setup multer to handle profile pic in the form data.~~ ~~2.
 Setup cloudinary to upload the profile pic properly & delete the one on the server.~~
-3. ~~Setup MailTrap to send verification email.~~
+2. ~~Setup MailTrap to send verification email.~~
-4. Setup refresh token in the cookie & refresh token as data to be stored in the local storage.
-Send the tokens in sign up route.
+3. ~~Setup refresh token in the cookie & refresh token as data to be stored in the local storage.
+Send the tokens in sign up route.~~

-You're absolutely flying through these foundational tasks!
-Here's a refined TODO status update and next steps for point 4:

-✅ Completed:
-Multer configured to handle file upload in multipart/form-data.

-Cloudinary setup to upload avatars and clean up local temp files using fs/promises.

-MailTrap working well with styled, tokenized HTML email verification templates.

-🔄 Current Task (Next Step):
-4. Setup Refresh Token Handling in Sign up Flow

-🧩 Task Breakdown:
-✅ Generate Access & Refresh tokens after successful sign up.

-✅ Store refresh token in DB under the user document.

-✅ Set refresh token in a secure HTTP-only cookie.

-✅ Send access token in JSON response.

-✅ (Optional but common): Save access token in client app memory / Redux / localStorage (FE task).
+4. Create email verification route.
+In email verification route, user must get logged in automatically & that route should also provide user its access & refresh token after successful email verification.
+   - via.
+FE, redirect the user to /dashboard or /home after successful email verification.
+5. Create login route & use jwt middleware there to create jwt & send short lived access token in res object authorization header & long lived in the res object cookie.

 ---